-You should receive a renewal reminder from the DVLA 56 days before your driving disqualification is due to end (90 days before your disqualification is due to end if you are classed as a High Risk Offender (HRO)).
+You should receive a renewal reminder from the DVLA 56 days before your driving disqualification is due to end (or 90 days before your driving disqualification is due to end if you are classed as a High Risk Offender (HRO)).

 Drink Driving DVLA Medical For High Risk Offenders

 In some cases the DVLA will need to make medical enquiries before they issue you with a new driving licence.
 If this is the case you should have received a letter from the DVLA (see below) shortly after you received your driving disqualification informing you that this is the case.
 You can find more information on the DVLA medical here.

 I am writing to let you know that we have received details from the court of your recent disqualification for an alcohol related offence.

 The disqualifications outlined below are ones the law recognises as being an indication that such drivers may misuse alcohol in a way that could make them unfit to hold a driving licence.

 - One disqualification for driving, or being in charge of a vehicle, when the level of alcohol in the body equalled or exceeded:

 - 87.5 microgrammes per 100 milliliters of breath, or